 To change your date and time settings, select your time zone from the list provided, and make sure the daylight savings setting is correct for your time zone.
 Time zone setup is necessary to ensure times are displayed to you correctly throughout the game, for example flight departure and arrival times.
 The current time on your account should match the current time where you live.

 If you want to reset your airline and start over, click the red Reset Airline link at the bottom of your account.
 This will delete your airline and prompt you to create a new one.
 This action is irreversible, so be certain that you want to start over before you reset your airline.
-You may only reset your airline once every two weeks.
+You may only reset your airline once every week.

 — 2.
 Airline Management —

 Your Airline Overview page displays the basic information of your airline.
 If you click on the icon, you can see the evolution of your airline awareness over the last 30 days.
 In the Reputation column, you can see the average reputation of your flights for each class.